frabjous/jhap-templates/documentation/jhap_author_guidelines_2025.md

 > Sultanescu, Olivia, and Claudine Verheggen.
 2019.
 “Davidson’s Answer to Kripke’s Sceptic.” *Journal for the History of Analytical Philosophy* 7(2): 9–28.

-The abbreviations "ed." or "eds." follow the name of editors prior to the date in works without a primary author:
+The abbreviations “ed.” or “eds.” follow the name of editors prior to the date in works without a primary author:

 > Biggs, Stephen, and Heimir Giersson, eds.
 2021. *The Routledge Handbook of Linguistic Reference*.
 New York: Routledge.